 Understanding the Bill

 To establish a position for yourself or organization, you must make sure that you understand the details of the bill and its legislative intent.
-There are 2 primary resources for bill policy analysis.
+There are two primary resources for bill policy analysis:

 - Sponsor - a legislator who believes in the cause/issue will sponsor a bill.
 The legislator or those who did the research on the bill can provide a great analysis.

 - Author - the sponsor is not always the author.
 The author is the very best source for bill analysis.

 Research will provide the necessary information for you or your group to establish a position - either supporting or opposing a piece of legislation.
 Know your position and make statements that send a clear message in support of or opposing a bill.

 Development of Issue Management Strategy